Frequently Asked Questions

 Can I still donate a prize for this year’s competition?

-Probably!
-Since authors don’t choose their prizes until the competition wraps up, we gratefully welcome prize donations right up until the judging period ends in mid-November.
+We accept prize donations through October 15.
+As authors don't choose their prizes until the competition wraps up, we gratefully welcome prize donations right up until the judging period ends.

 We can never have too many prizes in the pool!
 Please refer to the prize page for more information about donating.